adobe-type-tools/Adobe-Japan1/README.md

 All Adobe-Japan1-7 fonts are JIS2004-*compatible*, because all of the representative glyphs shown in the JIS X 0213:2004 standard proper are included, but may not be the default, in terms of whether they are encoded.
 Whether a glyph is encoded is a function of the CMap resource that is used, and in the case of OpenType/CFF fonts, it is a function of what CMap resource is used to build the Formats 4 and 12 '[cmap](https://docs.microsoft.com/en-us/typography/opentype/spec/cmap)' subtables.

 When developing JIS2004-*savvy* OpenType/CFF fonts, specifically those whose default glyphs match the representative glyphs set forth in the JIS X 0213:2004 character set standard, the appropriate UTF-32–encoded CMap resource must be used to build the Formats 4 and 12 'cmap' subtables.
-For fonts based on Supplements 3 through 5, additional glyphs beyond each Supplement are necessary for JIS2004-compliance, which requires the advertised Supplement to be set to 6.
+For fonts based on Supplements 3 through 5, additional glyphs beyond each Supplement are necessary, and this requires the advertised Supplement to be set to 6.
 For Supplements 3 through 5, the following table details the number of glyphs that are necessary beyond those in each of these Supplements, and also indicates which JIS2004-savvy CMap resources should be used to build their Formats 4 and 12 'cmap' subtables:

 **Supplement** | **Advertised Supplement** | **CMap Resource** | **CIDs**
 --- | --- | --- | ---